OfficeDev/O365-CORS-VisualStudio/README.md

 6. Double click the project solution which is available under Solutions.
 7. Switch to Solution Explorer.

-## Step 2: Build the Project
-1. Simply Build the project to restore NuGet packages.
-2. Ignore any build errors for now as we will configure the project in the next steps.

 ## Step 3: Configure the sample

-Once downloaded, open the sample in Visual Studio.
+### Build the Project
+Simply Build the project to restore NuGet packages.

 ### Register Azure AD application to consume Office 365 APIs
 Office 365 applications use Azure Active Directory (Azure AD) to authenticate and authorize users and applications respectively.
 All users, application registrations, permissions are stored in Azure AD.